rmjordas/awesome-vue/content/components-and-libraries/ui-utilities.md

 - [vue2-filters](https://github.com/freearhey/vue2-filters) - A collection of standard filters Vue 1.x adapted for use in Vue 2.x
 - [vue-morphling](https://github.com/jofftiquez/vue-morphling) - A collection of standard and custom filters for Vue 2.
-- [vue-currency-filter](https://github.com/mazipan/vue-currency-filter) - Lightweight and Customizeable Vue 2 Currency Filter.
+- [vue-currency-filter](https://github.com/mazipan/vue-currency-filter) - Lightweight and customizable Vue 2 currency filter
 - [vue-trans](https://github.com/Trekels/vue-trans) - A simple filter to provide a similar way of translating to the Symfony trans.
 - [vue-string-filter](https://github.com/mazipan/vue-string-filter) - Lightweight Vue 2 String Manipulation Filter.
 - [vue-units](https://github.com/ERPedersen/vue-units) - A collection of handy unit conversion filters for use in Vue 2.